-How is economic growth measured?Watch
+How is economic growth measured?Watch this thread

 Analyse how trade and investment can help to bring about economic growth.